 How accessible this website is

-Parts of this website are not fully accessible, but we are working where possible to correct this and your help is welcome in spotting anything we have missed.
-For example some
+Parts of this website are not fully accessible, but we're working where possible to correct this and your help is welcome in spotting anything we have missed.
+For example, some:

 - pages and document attachments are not clearly written

 - images do not have good alternative text